Hub-OS/documentation-website/docs/02-server/05-lua-api/13-async.md

 Can only be used within an async scope or coroutine.

-Takes a list of promises and returns a list of values.
+Returns a list of resolved values.

 ### `Async.create_scope<T>(function(): T)`